-This world-famous landform attracts adventurers from around the world who seek to conquer the tallest mountain in Africa.
+If you love hiking, head to this world-famous landform that attracts adventurers from around the world, who seek to conquer the tallest mountain in Africa.
 Hikers of little experience are welcome on a journey towards an otherworldly peak top.
 Several trails will rise you above Tanzanian lands that Hemingway once said made him “hungry for more.”
 The sight of three volcanic cones piercing a clouded skyline will leave you bewitched by this natural wonderland.

 The Serengeti is one of the world’s most famous gaming reserves and national parks.
 Translating to “endless plains” in Swahili, the word Serengeti aptly describes dreamy vistas that provide a home for droves of unique wildlife, including the Big Five—tree climbing lions, leopards, rhinos, elephants and buffalos.
 There’s also an annual wildebeest migration for you to marvel over, taking place on the short-grass plains once November rains begin.
 Witness wild births, crocodiles, honey badgers, cheeky cheetahs from your safari lodge.

 The Ngorongoro Conservation Center is a fascinating mix of wild animals, geology, and archaeology.

-Located in northern Tanzania, the centerpiece of the Ngorongoro Conservation Center is the world’s largest caldera, the Ngorongoro Crater.
+Located in northern Tanzania, its centerpiece is the world’s largest caldera, the Ngorongoro Crater.
 This protected area has a depth of 2,000 feet, covers 115 square miles, and is home to 25,000 animals—including the black rhinoceros and Tanzania’s densest population of lions.
 For the archaeologist in you, Olduvai Gorge is a site where fossilized bones and stone tool discoveries date back to some of the earliest in humankind’s history.

+If you’re interested in birds, then head to Lake Manyara National Park.
 Sprawling across 130 square miles, this national park boasts pink flamingos feeding from the soda lake’s algae waters in the wet season.
 Look up in admiration at more than 400 bird species, or listen to the playful sounds of baboon troops.
 A short drive north is the town of Mto Wa Mbu, where all 120 of Tanzania’s tribes are represented.
 Stay in a rustic tent and take camp for the night and experience tribal culture.